Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Decaf Coffee Upsell Strategies for Bakeries | Busy Bean Coffee

 Mistake 4: Ignoring Decaf Cold Brew

 Cold brew is one of the fastest-growing coffee segments.
-Decaf cold brew is especially appealing to health-conscious customers.
-Offer it year-round as a premium alternative.
+Decaf cold brew is especially appealing.
+Offer it year-round.

 Mistake 5: Not Tracking Decaf Sales

 You can’t improve what you don’t measure.
 Track decaf drink sales separate from regular coffee.
-Set a goal, such as increasing decaf penetration from 5% to 15% of total coffee sales.
 Adjust pricing and promotions accordingly.

 Frequently Asked Questions